 Start with the repeated handoff, not the newest software

-The best automation ideas usually come from the points where people copy information, chase status, forget follow-up, or move leads between disconnected systems.
+The best automation ideas usually come from the points where people copy information, chase status, forget follow-up, or move leads between separate tools.

 Route website leads by service interest

-A form, chatbot, demo, or free tool should save the visitor's service interest and send the right notification.
+A form, chatbot, demo, or guided page should save the visitor's service interest and send the right notification.
 A redesign lead and an automation lead should not look identical in the dashboard.

 Turn intake into structured context